 The following obituaries have been provided by local funeral homes.
-Check back at 4:30 p.m. for more updated information on area deaths.
-Read our complete obituaries in The Herald-Dispatch Sunday and at www.herald-dispatch.com.
+Read our complete obituaries in The Herald-Dispatch Tuesday and at www.herald-dispatch.com.

 HUNTINGTON — Dinner tickets are almost gone for opening weekend of ARTS’ performance of the Gerschwin-song-packed musical, “Crazy For You.”

 ASHLAND — Tickets are on sale this afternoon as the Paramount Arts Center has announced two 2015 Kentucky Music Trail concerts, including one featuring native daughter and country music superstar, Wynonna.

 MILTON — The Maylon House, 1742 Midland Trail, Milton, will be hosting an Oktoberfest dinner.
 Cost is $45 for the four-course meal by Chef Patrick Revel that is paired with craft brews.

 A Shinnston man has pleaded guilty to a neglect charge stemming from the suffocation of his 3-month-old son.

 Data shows fewer young people in Ohio are getting their driver’s license.

 West Virginia University President Gordon Gee says the culture of the university must change following riots that erupted after the football team’s win over Baylor.

 ONA — The Boy Scouts’ Camp Arrowhead will be the place for some Halloween trail running fun as the Kanawha Trace trail will host KT Darkness Falls — a Night Trail and Scare Run at 7:30 p.m.
 Friday, Oct.
 24.

 The state is continuing to monitor residents who may have had contact with a Texas nurse diagnosed with the Ebola virus after returning home following a trip to northeastern Ohio.